AlexandreRouma/SDRPlusPlus/readme.md

 ### Arch-based

-Install the latest release from the [sdrpp-git](https://aur.archlinux.org/packages/sdrpp-git/) AUR package
+Install from source following the instructions below.

+**WARNING: The sdrpp-git AUR package is no longer official, it is not recommended to use it.**

 ### Other